erg-lang/erg/doc/EN/python/bytecode_specification.md

 ## PyStringObject

-* ascii以外の文字を使うとPyUnicodeになる？
+* If I use a character other than ascii, does it become PyUnicode?
-* "あ", "𠮷", "α"だとPyUnicodeになった(もう使われていない？)
+* "あ", "𠮷", and "α" are PyUnicode (no longer used?)

 * 0     byte: 0x73 (means 's')
 * 1~4   byte: length of string